-The Texas Tech Medical Foundation was formed in August 1969, exclusively for charitable. educational and scientific purposes and to assist in the establishment of the School of Medicine.
-It was chartered by the Secretary of State, State of Texas, as a non-profit corporation with a perpetual duration on February 18.
-1970.
+The Texas Tech Medical Foundation was formed in August 1969, exclusively for charitable, educational and scientific purposes and to assist in the establishment of the School of Medicine (and now all schools in the Health Sciences Center).
+It was chartered by the Secretary of State, State of Texas, as a non-profit corporation with a perpetual duration on February 18, 1970.